-Between 2010 and 2013 and across various industries, revenues from sustainable products and services grew by 91%, while overall company revenues grew by 15%.
+Worldwide material consumption has expanded rapidly, as has the material footprint per capita.
+Action is needed to ensure that current material needs do not lead to the over extraction of resources or to the degradation of environmental resources.
+These actions should reduce waste while mainstreaming sustainability practices across all sectors of the economy to help ensure responsible consumption and production.
 IT technology and data can help make the sustainability performance of a product or service transparent.
-For instance, technology solutions can enable new business models, such as light as a service, or help educate consumers about the social and environmental footprint of products to enable more conscious buying decisions.
+For instance, technology solutions can enable new business models, such as pay-per-use, or help educate consumers about the social and environmental footprint of products to enable more conscious buying decisions.

 Dame Ellen MacArthur realized it when sailing solo around the world.
 Our global economy is dependent on finite materials we only have once in the history of humanity, yet we are consuming these at an ever-increasing speed.
-In an inspiring TED talk in 2015, MacArthur laid out how she discovered that a shift from a linear to a circular economy is the solution to the problem.
+In her inspiring and fundamental TED talk in 2015, MacArthur laid out how she discovered that a shift from a linear to a circular economy could be the solution to the problem.
 She said, “If we could build an economy that would use things rather than use them up, we could build a future that really could work in the long term.”

 Adidas used the circularity approach as a differentiating brand opportunity.
-In 2016 the company partnered with Parley for the Oceans and designed running gear fully made from recycled ocean plastics.
-In 2019 the company expects to sell 11 million Ultraboost Parley shoes, more than double the 5 million sold in 2018.
+In 2016, the company partnered with Parley for the Oceans and designed running gear fully made from recycled ocean plastics.
+In 2019, the company already expected to sell 11 million Ultraboost Parley shoes, more than double the 5 million sold in 2018.

-Other new business models, such as Philips’s “Light as a Service,” with significant energy savings for the customer are emerging.
+Other new business models are emerging: Philips’ “Light as a Service” offers significant energy savings for the customer.
 More opportunities built on sharing resources, like cars or rides, housing or even home tools, are garnering interest.
 Renting baby clothes is becoming popular.
-Ideas such as these are particularly appealing to younger generations and are leading to the rise of Airbnb Inc., Yerdle Inc., and other enterprises.
+Ideas such as these are particularly appealing to younger generations and have been leading to the rise of Airbnb, Trove, and other enterprises of the sharing economy.

 Indeed, there are always two ways of looking at why companies should make products and services more sustainable along their lifecycles and supply chains.
 The reputational damage, negative effects on stock prices, and costs for lawsuits and legal fines can be enormous and spiral out of control.
 In a study of Palm, Walmart, Baxter International, Mattel, Total S.A., and others, research organizations INSEAD, ecovadis, and PricewaterhouseCoopers analyzed the direct costs of a supply chain disruption from a sustainability issue.
 They discovered that, on average, a disruption caused companies a 0.7% drop in revenue as well as a 12% decrease in market capitalization.